-- a.
-For small diameter pipes, where it is not practical to apply fusion bonded epoxy coatings, the use of liquid epoxy coatings in accordance with AWWA C210 may be considered in lieu of fusion-bonded epoxy for interior surfaces, with prior approval by the Engineer.
-The burden shall be upon to Contractor to submit sufficient data and obtain Engineer's approval for such substitutions. - b.
-Pipes underneath welded steel tanks: Cold-applied tape-coating only. - c.
-Road crossings casings: - 1) Open cut casings shall be coated in bituminous paint. - 2) Bore and Jack casings do not require coating. - d.
-All coatings shall be NSF 61-approved. - 4.
-Additional Coatings:
+- For small diameter pipes, where it is not practical to apply fusion bonded epoxy coatings, the use of liquid epoxy coatings in accordance with AWWA C210 may be considered in lieu of fusion-bonded epoxy for interior surfaces, with prior approval by the Engineer.
+The burden shall be upon to Contractor to submit sufficient data and obtain Engineer's approval for such substitutions. - 2.
+Pipes underneath welded steel tanks: Coating requirements per technical specification 09 97 14 Water Storage Tank Painting and drawings.

+- 3. Road crossings casings: - 1) Open cut casings shall be coated in bituminous paint. - 2) Bore and Jack casings do not require coating. - 4.
+All coatings shall be NSF 61-approved.

+4. Additional Coatings:

-NAVAJO NATION Navajo Gallup Water Supply Project Beacon Bisti N9 Waterline Reach 10.2.1 a.
-Exterior surfaces of all buried non-stainless steel pipe and welded fittings shall include cold-applied tape coating, manufactured and installed in accordance with AWWA C209, applied with a minimum overlap width of 1-inch and a total coating thickness shall be a minimum of 80 mils.
+1. Exterior surfaces of all buried non-stainless steel pipe and welded fittings shall include cold-applied tape coating, manufactured and installed in accordance with AWWA C209, applied with a minimum overlap width of 1-inch and a total coating thickness shall be a minimum of 80 mils.